RLGym/rlgym.github.io/docs/tools/extra_action_parsers.md

 ### KBMAction

-A Keyboard and Mouse action parser.
-It combines that combines several actions, expecting 5 inputs rather than the usual 8.
+A Keyboard and Mouse action parser that combines several actions, expecting 5 inputs rather than the usual 8.

 * throttle/pitch